Mridangam

-The mridangam is a percussion instrument of ancient origin.
+The mridangam is an ancient percussion instrument originating from the Indian subcontinent.
+It is a traditional royal instrument originating in the south Indian state of Kerala and is widely used in south Indian classical music, called Carnatic music, especially in its sangeetha kacherees.
 It is the primary rhythmic accompaniment in a Carnatic music ensemble.
-In Dhrupad, a modified version, the pakhawaj, is the primary percussion instrument.
-A related instrument is the Kendang, played in Maritime Southeast Asia.
+In dhrupad, a modified version, the pakhawaj, is the primary percussion instrument.
+A related instrument is the kendang, played in the Maritime Southeast Asia.
+It is a complex instrument to tune and involves a lot of mathematics to construct korvais.

 During a percussion ensemble, the mridangam is often accompanied by the ghatam, the kanjira, and the morsing.

 Etymology

-The word "Mridangam" is formulated by the union (sandhi) of the two Sanskrit words mŗt (clay or earth) and anga (limb), as the earliest versions of the instrument were made of hardened clay.
+The word "Mridangam" is formulated by the union (sandhi) of the two Sanskrit words mŗd (clay or earth) and anga (limb), as the earliest versions of the instrument were made of hardened clay.
+An Article in the Journal of the Madras Music Academy (Vol. XXIV P:135- 136) Dr V Raghavan opines that the Mridangam gets its name by applying the black paste which produces the specialised tone for the instrument.
+Eventhough the original version of Mrit and Anga is accepted by many, Dr V Raghavan opines that the black patch, which gives it a specialised and unique tone, is made out of the mud particles (including silicon, iron, manganese etc., sand dust) taken out of a stone called "Kittam Stone".
+Application of such a powder mixed with cooked rice and applied as concentric layers on the 2nd layer of the instrument produces its unique tone and hence called Mridanga.

 Legend

 In ancient Hindu sculpture, painting, and mythology, the mridangam is often depicted as the instrument of choice for a number of deities including Ganesha (the remover of obstacles) and Nandi, who is the vehicle and follower of Shiva.
 Nandi is said to have played the mridangam during Shiva's primordial tandava dance, causing a divine rhythm to resound across the heavens.
 The mridangam is thus also known as "deva vaadyam," or "Divine Instrument".